richardzyx/node-microservice/README.md

 Clean, Direct, Easy to Scale solution to Node Microservice Framework.

+*This package is currently under rapid production/stability testing.
+I will first fix bugs that are critical to functional correctness, and improve the performance along the way.
+All kinds of advice are extremely welcomed!*

 Inspired by [seneca.js][1], IBM's article on [microservice using seneca and MQLight][2], and RabbitMQ's [tutorial on RPC][3],